zhuonanhao/DDG_Tutorial_Website/docementations/3d_curve.md

 \mathbf{q} = [ \mathbf{x}_1; \mathbf{x}_2; \ldots; {\mathbf{x}_{N}}; \theta_{1}; \theta_{2}; \ldots; \theta_{M} ] \in \mathcal{R}^{ (3N+M) \times 1}.
 $$

 Three types of elements are used to capture the mechanics of a discrete slender structure in 3D space: (i) stretching element, (ii) bending element, and (iii) twisting element.
-Consistent with previous section, the number of stretching elements is denoted as $$N_{s}$$, while the number of bending and twisting elements are the same and denoted as $$N_{b}$$.
+Consistent with the previous section, the number of stretching elements is denoted as $$N_{s}$$, while the number of bending and twisting elements are the same and denoted as $$N_{b}$$.
 Similar to the previous planar beam case, if only the stretching element is considered, the 3D rod structures would reduce to the 3D cable structures.